utilityai/llama-cpp-rs/llama-cpp-2/README.md

 - Safe
 - Up to date (llama.cpp moves fast)
 - 100% API coverage (not yet complete)
 - Abort free (llama.cpp will abort if you violate its invariants.
-This library will attempt to prevent that by ether ensuring the invariants are upheld statically or by checking them ourselves and returning an error)
+This library will attempt to prevent that by either ensuring the invariants are upheld statically or by checking them ourselves and returning an error)
 - Performant (no meaningful overhead over using llama-cpp-sys-2)
 - Well documented